I get it. You’re trying to grow a profitable software-as-a-service business. And it’s hard.

 - Hit the ground running when people leave or enter the company.

-Have basic CRO principles in place
+Have basic conversion rate optimization principles in place

 One of the best uses of your time to improve the performance of your website is implementing CRO best practices.
 Most websites in the SaaS space have room for improvement because they focus more on traffic acquisition than optimizing the conversion of existing traffic.
 But they’re leaving money on the table by neglecting conversion optimization—they’re letting sales from existing traffic slip right through their fingers.